-I love this video clip from The Empire Strikes Back.
-It’s rightly famous for the classic line: Do…or Do Not…There is no Try.
-But awesome as that is, my favourite line from the clip is actually:
+This classic clip from The Empire Strikes Back is rightly famous for the line: Do…or Do Not…There is no Try.
+But, great as that line is, my favourite quote from the clip is actually:

 You must unlearn what you have learned.

-Whilst we are in the Prison Camp we pick up ideas from The Commandant, The Guards and the other Inmates all the time.
-The trouble is that much of it is rubbish: a mixture of half truths, propaganda and Chinese whispers.
-Some of it is designed to persuade us to part with our hard earned money, some of it is just random noise.
+In the Prison Camp we pick up ideas from other people all the time.
+The trouble is that many of these ideas are rubbish: half truths, propaganda and Chinese whispers.
+Some of it is deliberately designed to persuade us to spend hard-earned money, some of it is just random noise.

-The problem comes when we act on assumptions and facts that aren’t true.
+The problem comes when we act on assumptions that aren’t true.
 Garbage in, garbage out.

-As someone brainy once said: It ain’t what you don’t know that gets you into trouble.
+As someone smart once said: It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.

-So lets take a closer look at some of those things we think that we know that just ain’t so.
+So lets take a closer look at some things that just ain’t so.

 1. You don’t always get what you pay for